naurjhanvi/hiver_SDE_assignment/README.md

 `judge_replies.py` implements a four-part LLM-as-judge rubric: groundedness, safety, relevance, and routing.
 The completed audit uses **Qwen 2.5 3B Instruct running locally through Ollama**, so no API key or paid service was used.
 The fixed 30-reply sample is stratified across auto-handle and escalate decisions.

 The LLM and human pass/fail decisions agreed on **46.7%** of the 30 replies; Cohen’s kappa is **0.00**.
-Kappa is unstable here because the human reviewer marked every reply as a pass.
+Kappa is unstable here because I have marked every reply as a pass.
 This is useful negative evidence: the local judge is substantially stricter than the human reviewer, so it should not replace human review.
 The completed artifact is `artifacts/human_reply_review_local_llm.csv`; summary metrics are in `artifacts/judge_human_agreement.json`.

 To reproduce the local judge after Ollama is installed and the model is downloaded: